Health Insurance Marketplace

 Help with the Cost of Coverage in the Health Insurance Marketplace:

-Federal tax credits to assist with the cost of health coverage in the Health Insurance Marketplace may be available for those with income between 100 percent and 400 percent of the federal poverty level who are not eligible for other affordable coverage.
-(The federal poverty level is adjusted annually.
-In 2014, 400 percent of the poverty level for Michigan residents was about $46,680 for an individual or $95,400 for a family of four.)
-For more information on federal tax credits, click here.
+Advanced premium tax credits (APTC) are available to assist with the cost of health coverage in the Marketplace for those with income between 100 percent and 400 percent of the federal poverty level who are not eligible for other affordable coverage.

 Healthy Michigan Plan:

-Some Michigan residents may be eligible for the Healthy Michigan Plan, a new health coverage program that began on April 1, 2014.
+Some Michigan residents may be eligible for the Healthy Michigan Plan.
 To be eligible for the Healthy Michigan plan, you must be: